uberfastman/fantasy-football-metrics-weekly-report/README.md

         docker compose up -d
         ```

-      If you wish to see the Docker logs, then run `docker compose up`.
+      If you wish to see the Docker logs, then run `docker compose up` without the `-d` flag.

     * Wait for the above command to complete, then run: